lverweijen/datarules/README.md

 ## Similar work (python)

 - [Great Expectations](https://github.com/great-expectations/great_expectations) - An overengineered alternative that only identifies errors.
 It may have some good ideas, but it's not very simple to use and doesn't correct errors.
+- [pyrules](https://github.com/miraculixx/pyrules) - Dead project that only does corrections.
+- [pyruler](https://github.com/danteay/pyruler) - Dead project that only does checking.
+- [contessa](https://github.com/kiwicom/contessa) - Does checking only.
+Meant to be used against databases.
+- [validator](https://github.com/CSenshi/Validator) - Does checking only.
+Can only check variables independently.